Criteria for Admission into the DEVS MA Program

 Entry into our program is highly competitive.
 Transcripts and academic letters of reference will be used to determine the most qualified and suitable candidates.
 We also look to admit students who demonstrate strong research potential and are a good fit with our areas of expertise and who fall within our areas of supervisory capacity.

-While we run a academically-orientated program, additional selection criteria may include: experience in practical development or community-orientated programmes; written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).
+While we run a academically-orientated program, additional selection criteria may include: experience in practical development or community-orientated programs; written and/or spoken language skills other than English (particularly languages spoken in the global South or in aboriginal communities in Canada).

 International Students - Proof of English Language Competency